core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - After a successful verification of the countersignature, the client performs also the following actions in case the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).

-      - If the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e., the known Recipient ID for the server to which the request was intended for.
+      - If the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e., the known Recipient ID for the server for which the request was intended.

-      - If the 'kid' parameter is not present in the response, the client checks whether the server that has sent the response is the same one to which the request was intended for.
+      - If the 'kid' parameter is not present in the response, the client checks whether the server that has sent the response is the same one for which the request was intended.
 This can be done by checking that the public key used to verify the countersignature of the response is equal to the public key included in the authentication credential Recipient Auth Cred, which was taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

       In either case, if the client determines that the response has come from a different server than the expected one, then the client: i) SHALL discard the response and SHALL NOT deliver it to the application; ii) SHALL NOT update the Response Number associated with the server.